openshift/enhancements/guidelines/enhancement_template.md

 1. **Keep all required headers.** If a section does not apply to an enhancement, explain why but do not remove the section.
 This part of the process is enforced by the linter CI job.

+See ../README.md for background behind these instructions.

+Start by filling out the header with the metadata for this enhancement.

+# Neat Enhancement Idea

+This is the title of the enhancement.
+Keep it simple and descriptive.
+A good title can help communicate what the enhancement is and should be considered as part of any review.

+The YAML `title` should be lowercased and spaces/punctuation should be replaced with `-`.

 The `Metadata` section above is intended to support the creation of tooling around the enhancement process.